mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricksForRecords.md

 #### Solution with Mappped Types

 Here's a `WrapElems` type constructor.
-It maps one type of array or tuple to another type of arrayor tuple, applying the `Wrapped` type conversion on each element.
+It maps one type of array or tuple to another type of array or tuple, applying the `Wrapped` type conversion on each element.

 ```ts